DEPARTMENT OF TRANSPORTATION

 Established in 1994, the Maryland Aviation Commission oversees the Maryland Aviation Administration (Chapter 457, Acts of 1994).

 [photo, Terminal Building entrance, BWI-Thurgood Marshall Airport, Maryland] Ten members constitute the Commission.
 Eight are named to three-year terms by the Governor with Senate advice and consent.
-The Secretary of Transportation serves as chair, and the Secretary of Business and Economic Development is an ex officio, nonvoting member (Code Transportation Article, secs.
+The Secretary of Transportation serves as the Chair, and the Secretary of Business and Economic Development is an ex officio, nonvoting member (Code Transportation Article, secs.
 5-201 through 5-201.2).

 The Commission establishes policies for Baltimore/Washington International (BWI) Thurgood Marshall Airport, and approves policies and regulations for the operation of Martin State Airport and for major capital projects of the Administration.